aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-tables/get-a-table-cell-format/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/Tables/GetTableCellFormat) lets you call this REST API directly from the browser.
-The description of the API and its parameters are also given there.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Tables/GetTableCellFormat) lets you call this REST API directly from a browser.

 ## cURL Example